iot-edge-foundation/iot-edge-serial/README.md

 If the delimiter is not recognized in time in the input stream, the input will be ignored every 1024 bytes and  a warning message is logged.
 This exception is treated as an empty line.

+For more about RS232, please refer to the [Wiki](https://en.wikipedia.org/wiki/RS-232) link.

 ## Module Endpoints and Routing

 There are multiple endpoints defined in Serial module: